stefan-jeitler/change-blog/ReadMe.md

 * Add missing tests
 * Refactor Deployment: use continuous deployment instead of continuous delivery
-* Experimental: re-write the domain in `F#` since it is a better domain language
+* Experimental: re-write the domain in `F#` because it is a better domain language

 ## Future Extensions